deber0/deber0.github.io/docs/_sources/pages/hobbies/jewelry_making.rst.txt

     :alt: Image: Melting Furnace
     :align: center

 This is a 3kg melting furnace.
 Pictured are varying material weights which can be smelted.
-The weight vary due to their varied densities.
+Their capacities vary due to their different densities.

 Density of Materials